MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-upgrade-v1-to-v2-overview.md

 -   Object IDs that have changed.
 The conversion tool tries to convert your code into the object ID range allowed for Extensions V2.
 -   Field or control names look different; the AL syntax requires names, this means that no empty or default names are allowed.
--   Menusuites do not exist in Extensions V2.
+-   Menu suites do not exist in Extensions V2.
 -   .NET references are not allowed; there is no support for .NET types.
 Instead you must use the classes that replace .NET calls.
 For more information, see [Reference](devenv-reference-overview.md).

 > [!IMPORTANT]